stelzinga/MF/Management_Framework.md

 - Funding
 - Results

-Given their importance, they each have their dedicated section.
+Given their importance, they each have a dedicated section.
 ________________________________________
 ## Processes
-There are two key type of Processes when talking of Operations:
+Processes is the name given to *all* the Processes i.e., *all* the things being *done* in Operations.
+It does not consider whether certain Processes are done by certain Staff or whether the Processes are organised in departments, teams etc. All of that is the part of Organising.

+The only distinction made within Processes are the following two:
 - Run
 - Change

 ### Run
 The Run, or Run The Organisation (RTO), a.k.a.
-Production or Prod, is composed of Routines done in a recurring or continuous manner and which generate Run Services.
+Production or Prod, is composed of Processes done in a recurring or continuous manner and which generate Run Services.
 The name comes from the expression "Running a Business".
 Recurring can be continuously, hourly, daily, weekly, monthly, quarterly, semi-annually, annually, two-yearly, ad-hoc (triggered), etc. Run is often broken down into two *chains*:
 - The *Value Chain*: Processes directly or indirectly generating the Services that drive Revenue.
 - The *Control Chain*: Processes assuring the quality of the Services delivered in the Value chain.

 The Value Chain represents the Routines that generate Services (directly or indirectly) that are sold to Clients.
 This should be seen broadly.
 It includes everything from research and development, production of actual Goods or Services, marketing, sales, after sales.
-The Control Chain are those Routines that perform Services that verify the results of the Value Chain are as expected.
+The Control Chain are those Processes that perform Services that verify the results of the Value Chain are as expected.
 Control should be seen broadly.
 For example, it could be a check of the product to make sure it features the expected qualities, on the other hand it can also include measures taken to assure the Run itself was performed in a manner prescribed by the company or by some law or regulation.

+As will be seen later, the name of the Processes performed in Run is *Routines* as they are done *routinely*.

 ### Change
 Change, Change The Organisation (CTO) or Transformation, consists of Processes performed to improve or transform the Run such as to: